medic/cht-docs/content/en/apps/tutorials/localizing-cht.md

           "recipient": "reporting_unit"
         },
 ```
-iii) Change the CHVs language
+iii) Change the CHVs language in app management > users > [Choose CHV username e.g chv_1] > Language

 ![configuration](change-user-language.png)

 ### Translating CHT to another language

-{{% alert title="Note" color="info" %}}
-Please open [an issue](https://github.com/medic/cht-core/issues/new) if you are interested in translating the app into a different language, as we can work together to make that language available to the community.
-{{% /alert %}}
+To translate CHT to a new language - we have English, Swahili ...follow the steps outlined [here](https://docs.communityhealthtoolkit.org/core/overview/translations/) for reference.